stevencombs/ppp.github.io/_posts/2019/2019-02-03-0012-remote-conundrum.md

   - remotes
 ---

-In Episode 0012, a double-sized edition, I take a look at some alternative remote control devices for Android TV and then share the latest news, thank a colleague, and begin a new podcast feature, The Addendum.
+In Episode 0012, a double-sized edition, I take a look at some alternative remote control devices for Android TV.

+Afterward, I share the latest news, thank a colleague, and begin a new podcast feature, _The Addendum_.

+> **HOST NOTES:** This is the first episode that includes what would become a regular feature of the show, The Addendum.
+It has proven to be a popular addition.

 ## Episode Download